kakutodaniel/TurtleChallenge/README.md

     - `Success!`: Turtle's reached the exit successfully
     - `Mine hit!`: Turtle's reached a mine
     - `Moved off the board!`: Turtle's moved off the board
-    - `Still in danger!
-Moves ran out!`: No more moves to make
+    - `Still in danger!`: No more moves to make

 #### How to run the app
 - At the app root there are both files `game-settings` and `moves` where you may setup according to the instructions above.